AlessandroNardin/alessandronardin.github.io/gsoc/final_report.md

 ### - Update documentation
 This contribution covers all the merge requests I made to update the documentation, including both Doxygen comments and the RTEMS API Docs.

 # What I learned

 This experience has been an invaluable learning opportunity for me.
 Prior to this summer, my coding experience was limited to school and university projects.
 This meant I had only worked on small codebases, often entirely written by me.
 As a result, I rarely used version control programs since the code was typically used for a short period and then discarded.
 My experience with debugging tools was also limited, as the simple nature of the code I worked on allowed me to rely on print statements to diagnose and solve any errors.

 Working on the RTEMS project was a completely different experience.
 The large scale of the codebase challenged my existing knowledge.
 I had to refine my understanding of Git to manage my project fork effectively and submit my work for review.
 I also had to learn proper debugging techniques to resolve the errors I encountered.
-Writing tests to verify my code’s functionality and using test coverage tools to measure how much of my code was tested were also new skills I developed.
+To ensure code quality, I learned how to write extensive tests and run coverage analysis to determine how much of the code was effectively tested ([Dedicated Post about coverage](https://alessandronardin.github.io/gsoc/2024/08/02/coverage/)).
 I had to overcome my bad coding habits and adhere to the RTEMS coding standards to ensure that the code I wrote was understandable to others.

 I feel that my ability to read and understand code written by others, which I had rarely needed before, has greatly improved.
 When I started the application process, I couldn't even grasp the various project proposals listed by the organization.
 Now, after reading the documentation and working with the code, I have a decent understanding of the project's general structure.
 Even though my knowledge is primarily limited to the AIO interface, I can follow discussions by others and at least understand which part of the code is being affected.